Guinness Peat Aviation

-Guinness Peat Aviation (GPA) was a Commercial Aircraft Sales and Leasing company set up in 1975 by Aer Lingus, the Guinness Peat Group (a London-based financial services company) and Tony Ryan, then an Aer Lingus executive.
+Guinness Peat Aviation (GPA) was an aircraft leasing company set up in 1975 by Aer Lingus, the Guinness Peat Group (a London-based financial services company) and Tony Ryan, then an Aer Lingus executive.

 History

 GPA was based in Shannon, Ireland.
 During the 1980s it became the world's largest commercial aircraft lessor and expanded its shareholding to include Air Canada, General Electric, Short Term Credit Bank of Japan and companies in the Mitsubishi group.
 GPA also had financing joint ventures with key aircraft manufactures, including Airbus, Fokker and McDonnell Douglas.
-At its peak, the company was valued at $4 B. Net income reached $265 M in the year to 31 March 1992.
+At its peak, the company was valued at $4 billion.
+Net income reached $265 million in the year to 31 March 1992.

-Former Taoiseach Garret FitzGerald, former British chancellor of the exchequer Nigel Lawson, Peter Sutherland and the former Chairman of ICI, Sir John Harvey-Jones, were among GPA's non-executive directors.
+Former Taoiseach Garret FitzGerald, former British chancellor of the exchequer Nigel Lawson, Peter Sutherland and the former chairman of ICI, Sir John Harvey-Jones, were among GPA's non-executive directors.
 Lawson joined the board of GPA in February 1990 but he also became chairman of GPA Financial, a subsidiary company.

-In 1990, GPA stunned the aviation world by placing a $17 billion order for 700 new aircraft over the following decade.
+In 1990, GPA placed a $20 billion order for new aircraft, at the time 10 per cent of the world's aircraft production.
+It was then making an annual profit of $280 million.

 A new company, GPA Helicopters Ltd., was set up in June 1990 as a joint venture with CHC Helicopter to acquire, own and lease helicopters worldwide.